aws-samples/eks-workshop-v2/website/docs/observability/opensearch/events.md

 ![Kubernetes Events detail](./assets/events-detail.png)

 We can use the Kubernetes events dashboard to identify why the three deployments (```scenario-a, scenario-b and scenario-c```) are experiencing issues.
 All the pods we deployed earlier are in the ```test``` namespace.

-**scenario-a:** From the dashboard we can see that ```scenario-a``` has a reason of 'FailedMount' and the message 'MountVolume.SetUp failed for volume "secret-volume" : secret "misspelt-secret-name" not found'.
+**scenario-a:** From the dashboard we can see that ```scenario-a``` has a reason of `FailedMount` and the message `MountVolume.SetUp failed for volume "secret-volume" : secret "misspelt-secret-name" not found`.
 The pod is attempting to mount a secret that does not exist.

 ![Answer for scenario-a](./assets/scenario-a.png)

-**scenario-b:**  ```scenario-b``` has failed with a message 'Failed to pull image "wrong-image": rpc error: code = Unknown desc = failed to pull and unpack image "docker.io/library/wrong-image:latest": failed to resolve reference "docker.io/library/wrong-image:latest": pull access denied, repository does not exist or may require authorization: server message: insufficient_scope: authorization failed.'
-The pod is not getting created because it references a non-existent image.
+**scenario-b:**  ```scenario-b``` has failed with a message `Failed to pull image "wrong-image": rpc error: code = Unknown desc = failed to pull and unpack image "docker.io/library/wrong-image:latest": failed to resolve reference "docker.io/library/wrong-image:latest": pull access denied, repository does not exist or may require authorization: server message: insufficient_scope: authorization failed.` The pod is not getting created because it references a non-existent image.

 ![Answer for scenario-b](./assets/scenario-b.png)

-**scenario-c:** The dashboard shows a reason of 'FailedScheduling' and the message '0/3 nodes are available: 3 Insufficient cpu. preemption: 0/3 nodes are available: 3 No preemption victims found for incoming pod.'
-This deployment is requesting CPU that exceeds what any of the current cluster nodes can provide.
+**scenario-c:** The dashboard shows a reason of `FailedScheduling` and the message `0/3 nodes are available: 3 Insufficient cpu. preemption: 0/3 nodes are available: 3 No preemption victims found for incoming pod.` This deployment is requesting CPU that exceeds what any of the current cluster nodes can provide.
 (We do not have any of the cluster autoscaling capabilities enabled within this module of EKS workshop.)

 ![Answer for scenario-c](./assets/scenario-c.png)